phate45/mcp-vault/README.md

 - The custom impl (base of the PR): https://github.com/mairas/obsidian-local-rest-api/tree/move-only

 To properly use this MCP server as a whole (for now), you need to clone, compile and use the 'move-only' branch of the fork.
+See [USAGE](./USAGE.md) for more details.

+Note that the heading operations that support mcp-obsidian's patch_content tool work without this custom modification.

 ## Prerequisites